 The recommended daily intakes for three-year-old children are 10% to 20% higher than the adult levels and for children up to 150% higher in the first year of life.
 Cysteine (or amino acids that contain sulfur), tyrosine (or aromatic amino acids), and arginine are always required in growing babies and children.

 Composition of amino acids in protein sources.

-Several attempts have been made to justify the quality of various types of proteins that include biological value, net protein utilization, protein efficiency rate, amino acid count protein corrected for digestibility and the complete protein concept.
+Several attempts have been made to justify the quality of various proteins, including biological value, net protein utilization, protein efficiency rate, amino acid count protein corrected for digestibility, and the complete protein concept.

-These concepts are important in the livestock industry, because the relative lack of one or more of the essential amino acids in animal feed would have a problematic effect on animal growth.
+These concepts are essential in the livestock industry because the relative lack of one or more essential amino acids in animal feed would negatively affect animal growth.

-Although proteins from plant sources have low concentrations of protein in mass compared to egg or milk protein, they are nonetheless “complete” because they contain at least amounts of all the amino acids that are essential in people’s nutrition.
+Although proteins from plant sources have low protein concentrations in mass compared to an egg or milk protein, they are nonetheless “complete” because they contain at most minor amounts of all the amino acids essential in people’s nutrition.

 Eating various plant foods can provide a protein of high biological value.
-Certain natural combinations of foods, such as corn and beans, soybeans and rice or red beans and rice, in adequate amounts, contain essential amino acids necessary for humans.
+Inadequate amounts, certain natural combinations of foods, such as corn and beans, soybeans and rice, or red beans and rice, contain essential amino acids necessary for humans.

-In addition, certain types of algae and marine phytoplankton predate the division between animal and plant life on the planet; they have as much chlorophyll as plants do, and also all the essential amino acids, just like proteins of animal origin.
+In addition, certain types of algae and marine phytoplankton predate the division between animal and plant life on the planet; they have as much chlorophyll as plants do and all the essential amino acids, just like proteins of animal origin.